 “In Songs of a Wayfarer Barbara Kozelj revealed the art of singing that spoke straight to the heart.
 With lithe lines and clear articulation.”
 De Telegraaf

 Composers of this time are writing especially for her.
-In 2015 she premiered an intimate composition Dobro do – Episodes from the life of a singer at the Concertgebouw Amsterdam together with the Netherlands Chamber Orchestra and Gordan Nikolić.
+She premiered an intimate composition Dobro do – Episodes from the life of a singer at the Concertgebouw Amsterdam together with the Netherlands Chamber Orchestra and Gordan Nikolić.
 The piece, based on her own life story, was written for her by Max Knigge and set to poetry by Lex Bohlmeijer.
-In March 2016 she returned to the Concertgebouw as part of the ZaterdagMatinee to perform the world premiere of the complete Pessoa Cycle by Jan van de Putte, together with the Asko|Schönberg ensemble and Reinbert de Leeuw.
-A CD of that live performance will be released in autumn 2016, also featuring Barbara Hannigan.
+She returned to the Concertgebouw as part of the ZaterdagMatinee to perform the world premiere of the complete Pessoa Cycle by a Dutch composer Jan van de Putte, together with the Asko|Schönberg ensemble and Reinbert de Leeuw.
+A CD of that live perfromance has been released in autumn 2016, also featuring Barbara Hannigan.
 She also sang a worldpremiére of Oscar Bettisson's opera The light of lesser days together with the Asko Schönberg Ensemble at the Muziekgenouw aan 't Ij in Amsterdam.

 “A real discovery are the Sechs Lieder by Victor Ullmann, sung brilliantly and very naturally by mezzo-soprano Barbara Kozelj.
 A treasure for the concert hall.”
 Peter van der Lint, Trouw

 The basis for her musical development was set in Slovenia at the Academy of Music in Ljubljana and later at the Royal Conservatory in The Hague.
 She has been coached by Sasja Hunnego, Meinard Kraak, Ann Murray, Graciela Araya and Anne Sofie von Otter.
 She was a member of The New Opera Academy and the Dutch Opera Studio.